-I am going to lump these two studies into one category because they are both invasive diagnostic studies.
-For those of you that remember, the experts considered pulmonary angiograms for years to be the “gold standard”.
+I will lump these two studies into one category because they are invasive diagnostic studies.
+For those of you that remember, the experts considered pulmonary angiograms for years to be the “gold standard.”
 Now, we only use chest CTAs.
 Wow, did that change in a huff with the newer CT technology!
 And, what about the trauma aortogram?
-Do you remember getting woken up at 3 AM to rule aortic rupture?
+Do you remember getting woken up at 3 AM to rule out aortic rupture?
 I certainly do!

 Misplaced Imaging Studies

-For those of you that experienced the film era, you will very much remember orthopedics taking a good percentage of studies down for surgery, never crossing the path of the radiologist’s eyes.
+For those of you who experienced the film era, you will remember orthopedics taking a good percentage of studies down for surgery, never crossing the path of the radiologist’s eyes.
 How often does that happen now?
 Very rarely do films get lost on PACS!

 Double Contrast Barium Enemas

-In the state of New Jersey, it is almost impossible to get the equipment that you need to complete a double contrast barium enema.
-And, many residents have never even seen one performed.
-I find that incredible!
-And, almost everyone seems to get a colonoscopy or virtual colonoscopy instead.
-It’s ironic because double-contrast barium enemas played such an important role in cancer screening.
+In New Jersey, finding the equipment you need to complete a double contrast barium enema is almost impossible.
+And many residents have never even seen one performed.
+Incredible isn’t it?!
+Almost everyone seems to get a colonoscopy or virtual colonoscopy instead.
+It’s ironic because double-contrast barium enemas played an essential role in cancer screening.
 No longer!

 Most newer radiologists and residents can’t even picture writing a prelim, let alone writing anything down.
 That is just how we used to operate in 1999 as residents.
-We would hang the CT scan boards and then write down our impression on papers in a binder.
+We would hang the CT scan boards and then write our impressions on paper in a binder.
 How passé?

 Clinicians in the Radiology Department

-I can remember when the radiology department bustled with activity from the surgeons and oncologists.
-Rarely, does that happen anymore?
+I remember when the radiology department bustled with activity from the surgeons and oncologists.
+Rarely does that happen anymore?
 Sure, you still get that occasional straggler that enters the room.
 But, that is more the exception rather than the rule.
 Too bad, huh?

 PET Scanners Without CT

-When I first started, the debate about whether PET-CT would provide a significant added benefit over a standard PET scanner raged.
+When I started, the debate about whether PET-CT would provide a significant added benefit over a standard PET scanner raged.
 Well, that debate ended rather quickly!
-I don’t think I’ve seen a standard PET scanner around for a while!
+I don’t think I’ve seen a traditional PET scanner around for a while!

 Transcriptionists And Cassette Recorders